-The Windows 8 user guide says Windows 8 supports client Hyper-V. So what exactly is Hyper-V?
-Well Hyper-V stands for Hypervisor based virtualization.
-Perhaps Hyper-V has been part of earlier two versions of Windows.
-Microsoft now plans to make it a part of client operating system by integrating this service with Windows 8.
-Sounds interesting isn’t it?
-Yes it does.
+The Windows user guide says Windows 11/10/8 supports client Hyper-V. So what exactly is Hyper-V?
+Well, Hyper-V stands for Hypervisor-based virtualization.
+Perhaps Hyper-V has been part of the earlier two versions of Windows.
+Microsoft now plans to make it a part of the client operating system by integrating this service with Windows 11/10.
+Sounds interesting, isn’t it?
+Yes, it does.

 Let me explain to you, step by step, how it works.

-Introduction: Microsoft Client Hyper-V is a flexible, robust, and high performance client virtualization technology that enables IT pros and developers to run multiple operating system instances simultaneously on their Windows 8 computer.
-This lowers costs by consolidating hardware and improving efficiency through VM (Virtual Machine) compatibility with server Hyper-V. Well, Hyper-V is not only dedicated to programmers and developers – all end-users of Windows 8 can also benefit.
+Introduction: Microsoft Client Hyper-V is a flexible, robust, and high-performance client virtualization technology that enables IT pros and developers to run multiple operating system instances simultaneously on their Windows computers.
+This lowers costs by consolidating hardware and improving efficiency through VM (Virtual Machine) compatibility with server Hyper-V. Well, Hyper-V is not only dedicated to programmers and developers – but all end-users of Windows 8 can also benefit.

 Installing virtualized operating systems on one PC was almost not possible on earlier client versions of Windows.
-Developers had to put an extra investment on setting up network infrastructure by placing an extra machine with operating system loaded and then connect it with LAN or Wi-Fi.
-All this is not required to be done in Hyper-V. You can create a virtualized operating system and a virtual network using switches thus making application interact with a computer that is inside your very own computer, simple as that.
+Developers had to put an extra investment in setting up network infrastructure by placing an extra machine with the operating system loaded and then connecting it with LAN or Wi-Fi.
+All this is not required to be done in Hyper-V. You can create a virtualized operating system and a virtual network using switches thus making applications interact with a computer that is inside your very own computer, simple as that.

-- First of all you need to install Hyper-V from the Windows feature console on Windows 8.
-Just tick mark the Hyper-V check box and press enter.
-Windows now reboots and Hyper-V gets installed on your PC.
+- First of all, you need to install Hyper-V from the Windows feature console on Windows 11/10.
+Just tick mark the Hyper-V checkbox and press Enter.
+Windows now reboot and Hyper-V gets installed on your PC.

-- Second you need to create Virtual network.
-As usual, Network is created using switches, so create a switch using switch manager on the right hand side of the Hyper-V manager.
+- Second, you need to create a Virtual network.
+As usual, the Network is created using switches, so create a switch using the switch manager on the right-hand side of the Hyper-V Manager.

-- Lastly you need to load virtual machine to use this switch.
-Create a virtual machine by clicking “new” and then “virtual machine” on right hand side.
+- Lastly, you need to load a virtual machine to use this switch.
+Create a virtual machine by clicking “new” and then “virtual machine” on the right-hand side.
 You need to have an ISO file of an operating system to create a virtual machine.
-Suppose you want to have a virtual machine containing Windows 7 – make sure you have Windows 7 ISO file.
+Suppose you want to have a virtual machine containing Windows 10 – make sure you have a Windows 10 ISO file.
 You will be asked to install the operating system while creating a virtual machine.
 At that moment you need to load your ISO file.